Kamel-CS/web-dev-projects/1-html-css/01-login-form/README.md

 - **Borders have 4 dimensions:**
 For a border we can specify different attributes for each side (top, bottom, right, left)

+- Focused inputs have a visible outline, to remove it: `outline: none`.

 ---

 ### Hover Animation Trick